25 July - 1 August, 2026

 Please bring something to share from your country for our TASTE OF THE NATIONS snack breaks.
 (2 packs of something salty or sweet would be very helpful so we don’t run out.)
 Also, please bring a Bible, notebook, and pen (or their electronic equivalent), and a personal mug for our coffee/tea breaks.
 (Connect mugs will be available for purchase until supplies run out.)

 Dress is casual.
 You may want to prepare for rainy weather and cool temperatures at night.
 Don’t forget appropriate clothing for sports and swimming, towels/bedding (or cash to rent them), personal toiletries (including soap/shampoo, etc), washcloths, electric fans, and also cash for snacks, swimming, or laundry service.
-Other items you may wish to bring may include favorite group board games, musical instruments, toys and other items for children, etc.
+Other items you may wish to bring may include favorite group board games, musical instruments, supplies for other free time activities, toys and other items for children, etc.

 Parents of babies and toddlers: Please make sure to send everything they will need in a diaper bag (diapers, wipes, cups, bottle, special toys, blankies, extra clothing), and please label everything with child’s name (including strollers, baby carriers, etc).
 (Baby bed rental does not include sheets.)